 Lime kilns

-After Farquhar’s operations ceased, his quarry and kiln site lay unused until 1905, when it was purchased by American businessman Charles Marshall Doolittle and his cousin Horace Wilcox.
+After Farquhar’s operations ceased in 1880, the quarry and kiln site lay unused until 1905, when it was purchased by American businessman Charles Marshall Doolittle and his cousin Horace Wilcox.
 The quarry reopened as Doolittle and Wilcox Crushed Stone Company and a large conveyor belt, pictured here, was erected beside the lowly crumbling kilns.

 The conveyor has since been demolished, but evidence of the kilns can still be seen today.
 Only the bottom few layers of stone now remain, slowly crumbling downward toward the rail tracks below the peak.